ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion.md

 Constituting the encoder are a variety of convolution operations, ResNet blocks, attention operators, activation functions, and downsampling.
 [One Stable Diffusion encoder implementation](https://github.com/CompVis/stable-diffusion/tree/main) is illustrated above.
 Through every step of the encoder operation, the aim is to efficiently condense image features.
 This is accomplished through an initial convolution, broadening the channels to 128, where pixel-space values are converted to feature embeddings.
 Following the initial convolution, a structure of two ResNet blocks preceding a downsampling operation appear.
 This structure is repeated until the feature embeddings are compressed to satisty the latent space dimensions.
 ResNet blocks function as the catalyst, activating the most important image features before downsampling funnels those features to lower-dimensional representations.
 Each downsampling operation halves both the height and width of the image to obtain a more compressed representation of the data.
 For LDM-4, this loop would occur twice, to quarter the image height and width.
 For LDM-8, this loop occurs three times to bring the latent dimensions to 1/8 of the original image dimensions.

 ##### ResNet blocks
 Something about the function of ResNet blocks.
+Make reference to previous page on U-Net both to understand 3x3 convolutions and skip-connections in relation to residual connections for ResNet.
+Controllable complexity: residual path can be additional convolution or identity path -> if taking identity path, network can determine complexity of preceding convolutional operation.

+If you haven't already, I recommend checking out my previous page on the U-Net to examine 3x3 convolutional operations.

 Outside of loop: three ResNet blocks, again highlight their function.